Isaacppp/A-Mock-Business-Recommendation-How-to-Optimize-Jim-Beam-Brands-Product-Portfolio-in-Iowa/README.md

 #### Disclaimer:

-**The material and the information contained in this presentation and in any documentation attached to it are for my solely case study purpose only.
-It does not constitute an offer, true business recommendation to any person.**
+**The material and the information contained in this presentation and in any documentation attached to it are for my personal case study purpose only.
+It does not constitute an offer, true business recommendation to any person and/ or organization.**

 ## Business Recommendation